 In design review, the commissioning agent can identify problems that may arise during handover and bring that knowledge back to design.
 Important aspects of this well coordinated process include centralizing communications and documentation.
 It is crucial to explicitly document design requirements needed to meet performance expectations.
 This also serves as a comparison to what actually gets installed during construction.
 Better access to models and documents for schematic design, design development, and construction document review, as well as proper LEED documentation, can help ensure that the design meets the owner’s requirements.

 Throughout construction, a well-coordinated commissioning process entails constant communication and collaboration to ensure project requirements are met.
-A useful technology to improve commissioning in the construction phase is BIM 360.
-This software allows for the tracking and management of assets within a construction project from start to finish.
+A useful solution to improve commissioning in the construction phase is Autodesk Construction Cloud.
+This solution offers software that allows for the tracking and management of assets within a construction project from start to finish.
 It can easily include the commissioning agent and provide access to the field.
 Project teams gain easy visibility into the status of the project, keeping everyone updated and reducing the time needed to move into operations.
 This allows for accelerated commissioning and reduced risk throughout the process.

 A collaborative workflow submittals process is vital in the commissioning process.
 Prior to breaking ground, the general contractor will provide the commissioning agent with a set of equipment and system submittals.
 These include equipment and product data sheets, shop drawings, details on installation and start-up procedures, operations and maintenance data, performance data, and temperature control drawings.
 The agent should be kept in the loop regarding these submittals throughout the process.
 This way, they will understand any new design intent or operating changes, and change orders that may impact commissioned systems, ultimately ensuring compliance with OPRs and a satisfied owner.